Statistical Mechanics of Support Vector Regression: Theoretical Framework

-where $\braket{f(z)}_z$ denotes integration over $z$ with respect to standard normal distribution.
-Furthermore, the function $\cG(\tilde \lambda, \tilde\varepsilon)$ coincides with the generalization error defined in Eq.~\ref{eq:tr_gen_err}. \\ Effective regularization $\tilde\lambda$ is the renormalized ridge parameter \cite{cheng2022dimension, atanasov2024scaling} that controls the smoothness of the solution and quantifies the implicit regularization of the model \cite{jacot2020implicit,canatar2021spectral}. \\ Effective load $\tilde \alpha$ gives a measure of the actual number of samples that contribute to learning, and decreases monotonically as a function of effective tube size $\tilde\varepsilon$.
+where $\braket{f(z)}_z$ denotes expectation with respect to a standard normal variable $z$.
+Furthermore, the function $\cG(\tilde \lambda, \tilde\varepsilon)$ coincides with the generalization error $E_g$ from Eq.~\eqref{eq:tr_gen_err}, and the training error is given by:

+The effective regularization $\tilde\lambda$ is a renormalized ridge parameter \cite{cheng2022dimension, atanasov2024scaling} that governs the smoothness of the solution and quantifies the implicit regularization of the model \cite{jacot2020implicit,canatar2021spectral}.

+The effective load $\tilde\alpha$ gives a measure of the actual number of samples that contribute to learning, and decreases monotonically as a function of the effective tube size $\tilde\varepsilon$.
 Intuitively, larger tube sizes require sampling more points since it becomes less likely to hit the tube boundary.
-A similar definition had been also derived in \cite{bos1993generalization} when the learning is restricted to a subset of training examples. \\ Effective tube size $\tilde\varepsilon$, on the other hand, is the renormalized tube size and depends inversely on the generalization error, implying that the number of samples required to improve generalization increases as the model's predictivity improves (Eq.~\ref{eq:self_consistent}).
-Finally, $\tilde\varepsilon$ can also be considered as effective discriminability as a function of $\alpha$, where \textit{discriminability} $d' \equiv {\varepsilon}/{\sqrt{E_\infty}}$ is a common metric used in neuroscience \cite{seung1993simple, brunel1998mutual}, quantifying the perceptible contrast between two stimuli $\varepsilon$-apart from each other.
+A similar notion was also introduced in \cite{bos1993generalization} when the learning is restricted to a subset of training examples.

+The effective tube size $\tilde\varepsilon$, on the other hand, is a renormalized measure of tolerance and depends inversely on generalization error, implying that the number of samples required to improve generalization increases as the model's predictivity improves (Eq.\eqref{eq:self_consistent}).